William Scranton III: Early life

 Scranton was born in Scranton, Pennsylvania, the son of the late Pennsylvania Governor William Scranton and the late First Lady of Pennsylvania Mary Scranton.
 He attended Yale University.
 After college he became the editor of a local newspaper in Mountaintop, Pennsylvania.
 In 1970, he went to Europe to study Maharishi Mahesh Yogi's Transcendental Meditation, and became a lifelong practitioner of the Transcendental Meditation technique.
 He then became president and managing editor of the Greenstreet News Company.
 He entered politics as a member of the Republican State Committee in 1976.

 Political career

 Lieutenant Governor 1979–1987

 In 1978, he won the Republican primary for lieutenant governor and later that year became the youngest person ever elected lieutenant governor in Pennsylvania.
 His dual role as chairman of the Governor's Energy Council and chairman of the Pennsylvania Emergency Management Council put him at the center of the Three Mile Island Nuclear Generating Station crisis in 1979.
+At one point during the crisis, Scranton visited the plant's auxiliary building, where he donned protective clothing and walked through corridors flooded with radioactive water.

 As lieutenant governor, Scranton hired Nat Goldhaber, a member of the Transcendental Meditation movement, as his top aide in Harrisburg.
 In 1982, he was unanimously elected as Chairman of the National Conference of Lieutenant Governors.